ISI-MIP/attrici/README.md

 `pip install -e .`

-Copy the `settings.py`, `run_estimation.py`, `merge_cfact.py` `submit.sh` to a separate directory,
+Copy the `settings.py`, `run_estimation.py`, `merge_cfact.py` and `submit.sh` to a separate directory,
 for example `myrunscripts`.
 Adjust `settings.py` and `submit.sh`, in particular the output directoy, and continue as in Usage.

 ## Install

 We use the jobarray feature of slurm to run many jobs in parallel.
-We use the intel-optimized python libraries for performance.
 The configuration is very much tailored to the PIK supercomputer at the moment.
 Please do

 `conda config --add channels conda-forge`
-`conda config --add channels intel`

 `conda create -n isi-cfact pymc3==3.7 python==3.7`